aritraChakraborty101/sql-visualizer/README.md

 - [ ] User progress tracking and analytics
 - [ ] Achievement badges system
+- [ ] More Data Detective cases with different mysteries
 - [ ] More lessons on window functions, CTEs, subqueries
 - [ ] Export results to CSV/JSON
 - [ ] Query performance metrics and EXPLAIN plans